Docs

 4.8 SQLite Connector

-mode is not supported because replicadb performs multiple transactions on the same table and rows and cannot control the transaction isolation level.
+In the SQLite connector the complete-atomic mode is not supported because replicadb performs multiple transactions on the same table and rows and cannot control the transaction isolation level.

 Example